|Dundee Congress (1867)|

 For several of the missing games, it is not known who had which color.
 It is possible that the players tossed for color at the start of each game.
 It is known that the last four games to be finished were: Blackburne - Fraser; Dr. Fraser - G. B. Fraser; de Vere - Spens; Neumann - G. B. Fraser.
 The first two of these were not played presumably because the other two games decided the prize-winners. - Robert Wade in Centenary Tournament Dundee 1967.

-Original collection: Game Collection: 1867 Dundee Congress by User: TheFocus, with thanks to User: Tabanus, who provided pairings and dates from Dundee Courier and Dundee Advertiser.
+Based on an original collection by User: TheFocus.
+User: Tabanus provided pairings and dates from Dundee Courier and Dundee Advertiser.

 | page 1 of 2; games 1-25 of 32